John Campbell, 4th Earl of Loudoun: Portugal

 In 1762, he was sent to Portugal to counter the Spanish invasion of Portugal as second in command, and he became overall commander in 1763.
-Despite being unable to prevent the loss of Almeida, the British forces soon launched a counter-attack that drove the invaders back across the border.
+Despite being unable to prevent the loss of Almeida, the British forces soon launched a counter-attack that drove the Franco-Spanish invaders back across the border.

 Later life

 Back in Scotland, Loudon in 1763 was made Governor of Edinburgh Castle, a post that he held for the rest of his life.

-In 1770, he was promoted to full general.
+In 1770, he was promoted to general.
 Loudoun's interest in horticulture led to his estate being renowned for its landscaping.
 He collected willow species in particular from around the globe.
 On 23 January 1773, the town of Loudon, New Hampshire, was incorporated and named in his honor.
 Loudonville, New York, was also named after him as well as the unincorporated town of Loudon, Massachusetts, which was renamed to Otis upon its incorporation.

-Campbell remained a bachelor and on his death in 1782 was succeeded as earl by his cousin, James Mure-Campbell.
+Campbell remained a bachelor and on his death on 27 April 1782 was succeeded as earl by his cousin, James Mure-Campbell.